.ddev/config.watcher.yaml for 6.7.0.0 and above

 This page explains the setup and use of Shopware's storefront and admin watchers.

-First of all, create a file .ddev/config.watcher.yaml with the following content:
+First of all, create a file .ddev/config.watcher.yaml with the following content (note this is for 6.7.0.0, see below for a slightly different file for 6.5 and 6.6).

 # .ddev/config.watcher.yaml (Shopware 6.5 and 6.6)